Agility

 Our Instructors

-I have been training for TSDOC since the mid- 70's having apprenticed under some of the best trainers during that period.
-I try to keep current with training methods by attending seminars yearly.
-I am past president of the Flat-coated Retriever Society of America.
-I was a delegate to the AKC for many years and am currently secretary for the Westchester Retriever Club.
-After all of these years I still get the most satisfaction out of teaching the beginners class and watching dog and handlers become working teams.
+I have been training for TSDOC since the mid-70’s having apprenticed under some of the best trainers during that period.
+I keep current with training methods by attending various seminars yearly.
+I have been past president of the Flat-Coated Retriever Society of America, was an AKC delegate, as well as an active member in various retriever clubs.

 Joan Clemmons - AKC RALLY INSTRUCTOR FOR 4 YEARS-